 After an activity is split, what happens to kudos and comments?

-Kudos and comments will be preserved on the first part of the activity only.
-If you split at the wrong spot and need to start over, you will lose kudos and comments.
+Kudos and comments will be preserved in the first part of the activity only.
+You will lose kudos and comments if you split at the wrong spot and need to start over.

 How will a split activity be named?

 Your new activities will have the same name as the original activity.
 You can edit the activities to rename them.